gohsonghan98/gitbookclone/template/template-function.md

 ## Description

 Explains the function.
-What it does and what is used for?
+What it does and what is it used for?

 ## Input / Parameter